Tom's Guide Verdict

 In mid-2021 Netflix changed how it restricts viewers using VPNs, and many providers are still struggling with access.
 However, there are a few that have found effective ways of overcoming this.

 And, it seems, Proton VPN is one of those select few.
-In our testing, it was able to unblock not only US Netflix, but also UK and Canadian libraries, too.
-Few other providers can match this, and its performance earned Proton VPN a place on our Netflix VPN guide.
+In my testing, it was able to unblock not only US Netflix, but also UK and Canadian libraries, too.
+Few other providers can match this, and this performance earned Proton VPN a place on our Netflix VPN guide.

 It's good news elsewhere, too.
-We were able to unblock BBC iPlayer from outside the UK, access Amazon Prime Video, and Disney+.
-That's a coveted full house, and more evidence that the Swiss provider isn't resting on its laurels and is investing in improving service across the board.
+I was able to unblock BBC iPlayer from outside the UK, and access Amazon Prime Video, and Disney+.
+That's a coveted full house and more evidence that the Swiss provider isn't resting on its laurels and is investing in improving service across the board.

 How good are Proton VPN's desktop apps?

 You're also treated to a nice amount of information about the servers themselves.
-Load is great to see (we wish more VPNs showed this), and you can also tell which servers are optimized for P2P (as not every one is).
-That's now up to 12, from 5 last time we checked.
+Load is great to see (I wish more VPNs showed this), and you can also tell which servers are optimized for P2P (as not every one is).

 Proton VPN's 'profiles' features is a nifty usability trick that essentially allows you to save your frequently used settings.
 For example, perhaps there's a particular server you've noticed works especially well for accessing US Netflix or for P2P, but you also regularly use a randomized Dutch connection for day-to-day browsing.
 Save them both as profiles, and you'll be able to connect to either in a single click.